Self-Secure Capacity-Achieving Feedback Schemes of Gaussian Multiple-Access Wiretap Channels with Degraded Message Sets: Introduction

 Throughout this paper, a random variable (RV) is denoted by an upper case letter (e.g., $X$), its value is denoted by an lower case letter (e.g., $x$), the finite alphabet of the RV is denoted by calligraphic letter (e.g., $\mathcal{X}$), and the probability distribution of an event $\{X=x\}$ is denoted by $P_{X}(x)$.
 Random vectors and their values are denoted by a similar convention.
 For example, $X^{N}$ represents a $N$-dimensional random vector $(X_{1},...,X_{N})$, and $x^{N}=(x_{1},...,x_{N})$ represents a vector value in $\mathcal{X}^{N}$ (the $N$-th Cartesian power of the finite alphabet $\mathcal{X}$).
 In addition, define $A_{j}^{N}=(A_{j,1},A_{j,2},...,A_{j,N})$ and $a_{j}^{N}=(a_{j,1},a_{j,2},...,a_{j,N})$.
 Finally, throughout this paper, the base of the $\log$ function is $2$.

 The remainder of this paper is organized as follows.
-Formal definitions of the models studied in this paper are given in Section \ref{secII}.
-Capacity results on GMAC-WT and GMAC-WT-NCSIT with or without feedback are given in Sections \ref{secIII} and \ref{secIV}, respectively.
-Capacity results on GMAC-DMS with feedback and GMAC-WT-DMS with or without feedback are given in Section \ref{secV}.
-Capacity results on GMAC-NCSIT-DMS with feedback and GMAC-WT-NCSIT-DMS with or without feedback are given in Section \ref{secVI}.
-Section \ref{secVII} includes the summary of all results in this paper and discusses future work.
+Formal definitions of the models studied in this paper and preliminary are given in Section \ref{secII}.
+The SSCA feedback scheme for the GMAC-WT-DMS is given in Section \ref{secIII}.
+The SSCA feedback scheme for the GMAC-WT-NCSIT-DMS is given in Section \ref{secIV}.
+Section \ref{secVI} includes the summary of all results in this paper and discusses future work.